 For more home improvement and DIY ideas, check out the home page for a listing of projects.

-You might also be interested in our new craft category – Craft Rehab – where we just posted a tutorial and video for this duct tape portrait which you can find here.
+You might also be interested in our new craft category – Craft Rehab – where we just posted a tutorial for this cool duct tape portrait.